ktor-doc-jp/ktor-doc-jp/pages/servers/logging.md

 {: #providers-logback }

-You can use [logback](https://logback.qos.ch/), which is the successor of log4j, as SLF4J provider:
+You can use [logback](https://logback.qos.ch/), which is the successor of log4j, as a SLF4J provider:

 Gradle's `build.gradle`:
 ```groovy